Eating Disorders

 Fall and Transitions

-With all the excitement that fall holds, it also holds many changes.
+With all the excitement that fall holds, it also triggers many changes.

 Going back to school, possibly leaving home, going to a different school, changing jobs, or learning to adjust with kids not in the house.

-Eating disorder behaviours can often be triggered during the Fall and these times, so it can be a good season to explore new strategies for your recovery.
+Eating disorder behaviours can often be triggered during the Fall, and these times can be an excellent season to explore new strategies for your recovery.

-In this blog, I thought it would be a good place to discuss recovery tips for this transitional time of year.
+In this blog, I thought it would be an excellent place to discuss recovery tips for this transitional time of year.

 Here are 4 Tips for Eating Disorder Recovery during Fall Transitions